colomemaria/benchmark_scrnaseq_cnv_callers/README.md

 </br></br>
 <figure>
   <img src="pictures/summary_plot.png" alt="Performance summary"/>
   <figcaption><b>Figure 4.</b> Summary of the benchmarking results.
-Main categories: mean CNV prediction performance for cancer datasets and diploid datasets, tumor cell classification, sub clonal identification and required resources.</figcaption>
+Main categories: mean CNV prediction performance for cancer datasets and diploid datasets, tumor cell classification, sub clonal identification and required resources.
+The dot size shows the rank of each method for the respective column, with 1 being the best performing method in the category.
+The dot color represents a normalized score, where the values of each metric are scaled from 0 to 1, in a way that 1 is always the best value.
+For this, the values of RMSE, runtime and memory consumption were inverted.</figcaption>
 </figure>

 ## Setup of the pipeline